The Dog Who Saved the World Cup for England

 As part of the ramp-up to hosting the 1966 World Cup, English soccer officials had been displaying the Jules Rimet Trophy that went to the Cup's winner in various places around the country.
 That March, the trophy had been residing in Methodist Central Hall in Westminster under the watchful eyes of five guards.

-Something went awry on the morning of March 20th, though.
-The guard who normally stayed at the trophy's side had the day off, and at some point when the other four members of the security detail were enjoying their coffee or a quick trip to the loo, thieves broke in a back door of the hall and swiped the trophy.
+Something went awry on the morning of March 20, though.
+The guard who normally stayed at the trophy's side had the day off, and at some point—when the other four members of the security detail were enjoying their coffee or a quick trip to the loo—thieves broke in a back door of the hall and swiped the trophy.

 The police had their man, but they were still short one Jules Rimet Trophy.
 That's where Pickles, a four-year-old mutt, entered the picture.
-On March 27, Pickles was out for a walk with his owner, David Corbett, in South London when something under a hedge distracted the pup.
-Pickles insisted on investigating this hedge and eventually pulled out a newsprint parcel tied together with string.
+On March 27, Pickles was out for a walk in South London with his owner, David Corbett, when something under a hedge distracted the pup.
+Pickles insisted on investigating the situation and eventually pulled out a newsprint parcel tied together with string.
 When Corbett opened the parcel, he realized that Pickles had found the Jules Rimet Trophy.
 It's still not clear how the trophy ended up under the hedge in the first place.

-Corbett ran the trophy to his local police station, but the cops thought the story of Pickles miraculously finding the trophy in a hedge was a bit far-fetched.
-They initially thought Corbett was a suspect for the theft; detectives even questioned him until 2:30 a.m. and made him stand in a lineup before clearing his alibi for the day of the burglary.
+Corbett ran the trophy to his local police station, but the cops thought the story of Pickles miraculously finding the trophy in a bush was a bit far-fetched.
+Suspecting Corbett could be responsible for the trophy's theft, detectives questioned him until 2:30 a.m. and made him stand in a lineup before clearing his alibi for the day of the burglary.